 If you make a change, and would like to see it take effect across the project, click “set as default”.
 For example, if your team adds or removes items in a navigation bar, clicking “set as default” will change every navigation bar across your project.

-“Detaching” a symbol will create a new symbol based on the original.
+“Detaching” a symbol will unlink it from all its instances in a prototype.
+Also, the detached symbol won’t be synced with the Design System Library anymore.
 This enables you to make variations on complex sets of elements, like dashboard widgets, that have similar but not identical looks or functions.

 Add a symbol to your design system

 Symbols fall under the UI Patterns section of your design system.
 To add a symbol to the system so your team can use it, select a copy of the symbol, scroll to the bottom of UI Patterns, and click “add symbol.”